laufran/laufran/README.md

 I like making sense of messy biological data at my computer, and I'm especially fond of a good story involving hybridization, trait evolution, and pollination in Neotropical plant lineages.
 I'm currently a post-doc at the [Tribble Lab](https://www.tribblelab.org/) at the University of Washington.

 Check out [my website](https://www.laufran.github.io/) for more info on my research projects and prior positions.
 Want to collaborate?
-Send me an email at lfrankel17 at gmail.
+Send me an email at laufran at uw dot edu.

 ---------------